Saxophonist Bettyjeane Quimby

 Saxophone

-Bettyjeane Quimby holds a BM in Music Education (2005) and MM in Music Performance (2012) from Cleveland State University, where she won the graduate concerto competition performing a jazz clarinet concerto with the University Orchestra.
+Bettyjeane Quimby holds a BM in Music Education (2005) and an MM in Music Performance (2012) from Cleveland State University, where she won the graduate concerto competition performing a jazz clarinet concerto with the University Orchestra.

 For over two decades, she has performed with diverse ensembles throughout Northeast Ohio, including the Cleveland Jazz Orchestra, Great Lakes Theater, Sammy DeLeon y Su Orchestra, the Lakewood Hometown Band, and The Dazzle Awards.
-Her career highlights include sharing the stage with The Temptations, The O'Jays, and The DIVA Jazz Orchestra in "Maurice Hines is Tappin' Thru Life."
-In 2022, she was invited to perform the Artie Shaw Concerto for Clarinet at the International Clarinet Association conference in Reno, Nevada, honoring her former professor Theodore Johnson.
+Her career highlights include sharing the stage with The Temptations, The O'Jays, and The DIVA Jazz Orchestra in Maurice Hines is Tappin' Thru Life.
+In 2022, she was invited to perform the Artie Shaw Concerto for Clarinet” at the International Clarinet Association conference in Reno, Nevada, honoring her former professor, Theodore Johnson.